nazime1/Principles-of-Software/docs/patterns.md

 ### Bridge

-The **Bridge** pattern <span style="color:blue;">decouples an abstraction from its implementation so that the two can vary independently</span>.
+The **Bridge** pattern <span style="color:#0091ff;">decouples an abstraction from its implementation so that the two can vary independently</span>.
 The UML diagram below illustrates the Bridge structure well:

 ![](images/bridgeuml.png)